drakkan/sftpgo/docs/rest-api.md

 You can also restrict administrator access based on the source IP address.
 If you are running SFTPGo behind a reverse proxy you need to allow both the proxy IP address and the real client IP.

 The OpenAPI 3 schema for the exposed API can be found inside the source tree: [openapi.yaml](../httpd/schema/openapi.yaml "OpenAPI 3 specs").
+If you want to render the schema without importing it manually, you can explore it on [Stoplight](https://sftpgo.stoplight.io/docs/sftpgo/openapi.yaml).

 You can generate your own REST client in your preferred programming language, or even bash scripts, using an OpenAPI generator such as [swagger-codegen](https://github.com/swagger-api/swagger-codegen) or [OpenAPI Generator](https://openapi-generator.tech/).